11 Tax-Related Documents You Should Never Throw Away

 The IRS offers tax credits to adoptive parents, so be sure to have adoption-related financial records, legal agreements, and other paperwork handy come April 15.
 “The IRS may ask for any financial records related to the adoption such as invoices, bank statements, or copies of written checks,” says Gonzalez.
 Make sure you know the 8 revealing everyday documents that you actually should shred.

 If you’ve been audited by the IRS, hang on to the paperwork because believe it or not, you’re not exempt from being audited again.
 “I had a client who was audited one year and the audited again,” says Anthony E. Parent, Esq., founding partner of Parent & Parent LLP.
 He recommends keeping tax audit papers forever, because the IRS may not save your previous audit on file.
-Beware of these warning signs that could trigger a tax audit.

 Property and home documents

 In the short-term, the papers related to the sale of your home come in handy if you’re a first-time home buyer as there may be some tax credits.
 Plus, you can take a deduction for state property taxes paid.
 In the long term, anything property or home improvement related should be kept handy for audits, or if you make a home improvement that significantly increases the value of your home.
-Throwing away these documents is one of the mistakes first-time home buyers should never make.

 Foreign income or investments

 “Foreign bank and financial accounts have to be saved for five years minimum,” says Parent.
 Note that it’s a pretty stiff penalty of up to 50 percent of the account’s value if you don’t report the income, so it’s prudent you have proof by holding onto the documents.
-Here are 13 of the craziest tax deductions ever claimed.

 Bank records and receipts